ePrivacy and GPDR Cookie Consent by Cookie Consent What is a pre-application and do you need it for planning?

 Quick summary

-A pre-application is an informal meeting with your local planning officer to discuss your project’s feasibility before submitting a full planning application.
-It costs less than a full application, often around a few hundred pounds, and can save time by identifying issues early.
-It’s especially useful for big, bold, or new build projects, but not necessary for small extensions or conservative designs.
+A pre-application is an informal meeting with your planning authority to discuss your project’s feasibility before submitting a formal plan.
+It helps explore ideas, identify issues like roads or watercourses, and can save time and money.
+While especially useful for big, bold, or new-build projects, it’s less suited for small extensions or conservative plans.

 When it comes to those big projects, you want to leave nothing to chance, especially when it comes to planning.
 This is where a pre-application (or ‘pre-app’) can come in handy.